ClonedPuppy/SK_Shader_info/README.md

         Default.MaterialHand[MatParamName.DiffuseTex] = tex;
     }

 After that, we just need to call the function with our new gradient settings.
+For instance:

     ColorizeFingers(16,
             new Gradient(new GradientKey(new Color(0.75f, 0.75f, 0.75f, 0.75f), 1)),